-With low education budget it is not possible for schools to raise their facilities, to rise the salaries of the teachers, and to bring technology in schools.
+With low education budget it is not possible raise their facilities, to rise the salaries of the teachers, and to bring technology in schools.
 We have to ensure that there is a decent allocation of budget for education.
 On an average the budget is 2% allocated for the education.